mastrojs/mastro/README.md

 ## Philosophy

-- **No magic and no bundler**: Mastro provides you with a small number of composable helper functions, and gives you full control over your HTML, CSS and JS.
+- **No magic and no bundler**: Mastro provides you with a handful of composable helper functions, and gives you full control over your HTML, CSS and JS.
 Nothing is auto-injected into your page.
 No complexing tooling is messing with your code before it reaches the browser.

 - **No leaky abstractions**: while some JS meta-frameworks try to erase the boundary between client and server, Mastro makes it explicit which parts of your app run where and when.

 - **No client-side JavaScript** by default: create lean websites, that load blazingly fast.
 Leveraging native browser functionality instead of reinventing the wheel in JavaScript and [embracing an MPA architecture](https://mastrojs.github.io/reactive/why-reactive-mastro/).

-- **No bloat**: written in just ~700 lines of TypeScript and with [minimal dependencies](deno.json), Mastro is easy to fork and adapt.
+- **No bloat**: written in just [~700 lines](src/#readme) of TypeScript and with [minimal dependencies](deno.json), Mastro is easy to fork and adapt.
 It runs either as a static site generator as a [VS Code extension in your browser](https://mastrojs.github.io/guide/setup/), or on Deno (Node.js, Bun and Workers are in the works).

 ## How to run